What is the CLB?

 - Named in an RESP

-Children in care are also eligible for the CLB, in addition to Children’s Special Allowances (CSA)Opens a new website in a new window.
+Children in care are also eligible for the CLB, in addition to Children’s Special Allowances (CSA).

 Applying for the CLB